 "Althletics provide learning experiences, a positive base for Christian development and an understanding of competition, emphasizing sportsmanship and teamwork."

-The Auction Committee helps organize all facets of our annual STAA Dinner Auction event.
+The Auction Committee helps organize all facets of our formal STAA Dinner Auction.
 The Auction Committee typically meets once a month from October through the event date in spring.
 Subcommittees are appointed within the greater Auction Committee which include procurement, food and beverage, decorating, and logistics.
+Join a fun group of parents to help make this big event an evening to remember.

 The Policy Committee works in correlation with the pastor-designate, the principal, and the School Advisory Board to update the annual handbook for parents and students.